 Detention Officers Graduate from Certification Course at CFCC

-Cape Fear Community College celebrated the graduation of its most recent group of Detention Officer Certification Course (DOCC) students on Friday, November 6, 2020.
-Thirteen students from New Hanover, Pender, Brunswick, and Sampson counties participated in the five-week course and passed the state exam.
+WILMINGTON, NC — Cape Fear Community College celebrated the graduation of its most recent group of Detention Officer Certification Course (DOCC) students on Friday, March 5, 2021.
+Ten students from New Hanover County participated in the five-week course and passed the state exam.

-Offered to detention officers from across the region, the state mandated course load requires 174 hours of instruction, but these students completed 196 hours of instruction.
-Extra hours were built in to account for subject control techniques, contraband searches, a mock trial for investigative process, and extra time for review sessions.
+While the state-mandated course load requires 174 hours of instruction, students in CFCC’s Detention Officer Certification Course — which is offered to officers from across the region — completed 196 hours of instruction.
+Extra hours were built in to account for subject control techniques, contraband searches, a mock trial for the investigative process, and extra time for review sessions.

 For more information and the next class offering, visit cfcc.edu/public-safety/law-enforcement-training .